cschlaffner/PROTzilla/README.md

 ### :whale: Using Docker (recommended)

-First, make sure you have [Docker](https://www.docker.com/) and Docker Compose installed
+First, make sure you have [Docker](https://www.docker.com/) and Docker Compose installed.

 #### Development